ballerina-platform/module-ballerinax-redis/docs/spec/spec.md

   # The client endpoint configuration for Redis.
   #
   # + connection - Connection configurations of the Redis server.
 This can be either a single URI or a set of parameters
-  # + connectionPooling - Whether connection pooling is enabled
+  # + connectionPooling - Flag to indicate whether connection pooling is enabled
-  # + isClusterConnection - Whether the connection is a cluster connection
+  # + isClusterConnection - Flag to indicate whether the connection is a cluster connection
   # + secureSocket - Configurations related to SSL/TLS encryption
   public type ConnectionConfig record {|
       ConnectionUri|ConnectionParams connection?;